antrea-io/antrea/docs/issue-management.md

 ### Triage

-As soon as new issue are submitted, they must be triaged until they are ready to work.
+As soon as new issues are submitted, they must be triaged until they are ready to work.
 The maintainers may apply the following labels during the issue triage
 process: